LamininSolutions/mfsql-connector/source/the-connector-framework/connector-content/utility-tables/index.rst

 Utility Tables
 ==============

-A number of special tables is included in the Connector:
+A number of special tables is included in the Connector.
+The use and columns of these tables are described in the following sections

 MFDataType